Real Estate Forms For Selling

 Executing this form is also a way of protecting the parties involved.
 This can even serve as a deciding factor for the buyer whether to push through with the purchase or not after learning of the property’s condition.

-Also known as a purchase agreement or sales agreement/contract, this document states the intention of the buyer.
+Also known as a purchase agreement or sales agreement/contract, this document states the intention of the buyer (you’ll find this useful).
 It specifies the proposed purchase price and details of the person buying the property as well as suggestions for an appraisal and home inspection if necessary.
 It should also state the payment terms such as if a deposit is required, how much and who should handle the amount.

 Normally, an escrow agent is needed and in most cases, a lawyer acts as the agent.

 This can be presented by buyers who may not be amenable to the requested purchase price by the seller.
-Most often, the counter offer asks for a lower amount and this done formally through the execution of a document.
+Most often, the counter offer asks for a lower amount and this done formally through the execution of a document, Learn More how lawyers address this.
 This contains the property address, original and proposed selling price, terms and conditions, date when the proposal ends and suggested terms of payment.

 There are two options when the counter offer is accepted by the seller.
 It’s either the revisions will be included in the offer to purchase document or the signed counter offer will serve as supporting document to the sales contract.